 Dysthymia is a persistent, milder form of depression.
 People struggling with dysthymia tend to experience low-grade depression symptoms lasting for at least one year.

 Bipolar disorder (or manic depression) is a mental health disorder characterized by alternating periods of depression and mania or elevated mood.
 The periods of mania can be so extreme they impair the person’s sense of reality and consequences.
-The periods of depressed mood are expressed with a lack of interest in activities they usually enjoy.
+The periods of depressed mood are expressed by a lack of interest in activities they usually enjoy.

 Substance-Induced Mood Disorder

-Substance abuse can also lead to symptoms of depression known as a substance-induced mood disorder.
+Substance abuse can also lead to symptoms of depression, known as a substance-induced mood disorder.
 For example, withdrawing from addictive drugs like heroin and meth can cause depressive symptoms.

-Mood Disorder Symptoms
+Common Mood Disorder Symptoms

 No two people with mood disorders experience the condition in the same way.
 Thus, even people suffering from the same mood disorder, such as major depression, will experience their depression differently.
 For example, low self-esteem can manifest in different ways.
 Also, each person may experience a varying set of symptoms.